investindex/Taxes/README.md

 &nbsp;

-<sup id="f4"> 4 </sup> There is a funny region of $100 of taxable income in which the marginal rate for ordinary income is _lower_ than the marginal rate for long-term capital gains.
-The 0% capital gains rate increases to 15% above $44,625.
-Someone with a taxable income of $44,700 pays a marginal rate of 15% on capital gains but a marginal rate of only 12% on ordinary income!
-The threshold for the 22% rate is $44,725 for ordinary income. [↩](#fn4)
+<sup id="f4"> 4 </sup> There is a funny region of $125 of taxable income in which the marginal rate for ordinary income is _lower_ than the marginal rate for long-term capital gains.
+The 0% capital gains rate increases to 15% above $47,025 for single filers.
+Someone with a taxable income of $47,100 pays a marginal rate of 15% on capital gains but a marginal rate of only 12% on ordinary income!
+The threshold for the 22% rate is $47,150 for ordinary income. [↩](#fn4)

 &nbsp;